SyedSalman007/Simon_Game/README.md

 Welcome to the Simon Game, a classic memory game implemented using HTML, CSS, JavaScript, and jQuery!

 # About the Game
 Simon is a fun and challenging memory game where players have to follow a sequence of lights and sounds.
 The game presents a series of color patterns that the player must mimic by clicking on the corresponding colors.
 Each successful sequence increases in length, testing and enhancing the player's memory skills.
+Moreover, this game is designed for <b>computer users</b>.

 # How to Play
 <ul>